-In July 2018, CultureLink launched a Bike Hub at 15 Tobermory Drive in North York.
-The Bike Hub supports local cyclists and fosters a culture of repair and reuse.
-We help people fix their own bicycles, and provides bike repair workshops on-site and in the neighbourhood.
-But people don’t need to have a bike already, to benefit from the Bike Hub.
+The CultureLink Bike Hub at 15 Tobermory Drive (near Jane & Finch) in North York supports local cyclists and fosters a culture of repair and reuse.
+We help people fix their own bicycles, and provide bike repair workshops on-site and in the neighbourhood.
+But people don’t need to have a bike already to benefit from this project.
 That’s because we collect used bicycles, salvage the good parts, and build up new bikes.
 In these ways, we reduce the waste that goes to landfill or scrap metal recycling.
 At the same time, more people get to enjoy having a bike that works!
 It’s a win-win for everyone.

 Bike Hub programs

-To register, or for more information, contact the Bike Hub: firstname.lastname@example.org
+For more information, contact the Bike Hub: firstname.lastname@example.org